sba5827/StriLiAtlasLootAddIn/README.md

 And **NOT** like:

-    C:\Users\USERNAME\..\WoW\Interface\AddOns\StriLiAtlasLootAddIn-1.0.1
+    C:\Users\USERNAME\..\WoW\Interface\AddOns\StriLiAtlasLootAddIn-1.1.0

 ## Usage
-StriLiAtlasLootAddIn informs you if an item on your AtlasLoot wishlist is posted as raid warning.
+StriLiAtlasLootAddIn informs you if an item on your AtlasLoot wishlist is posted in raid.
 So you won't miss the opportunity to win it.
 Additionally, it removes the item from your wish list when you receive it.

+You can also open the roll frame with the cmd:

+    /slatlas

 ![image](https://user-images.githubusercontent.com/38493688/230738105-5c5622cb-b266-4502-aa54-511061d91e36.png)